xXleowXx/gitlab-charts/doc/backup-restore/backup.md

 ## Create the backup

-1. Ensure the task runner pod is running, by executing the following command
+1. Ensure the toolbox pod is running, by executing the following command

    ```shell
    kubectl get pods -lrelease=RELEASE_NAME,app=toolbox